Everest Base Camp (EBC) Helicopter Tour with Landing – 1 day trip

-Located in Syangboche village, Everest View Hotel (3,880 m) is one of the highest altitude hotels in the world!
-It is not more than a half-hour trek from the popular destination of Namche Bazaar, so a lot of trekkers will also be making their way up to this hotel for a meal while enjoying the view of the Mt.
+Located in Syangboche village, Everest View Hotel (3,880 m) is one of the highest-altitude hotels in the world.
+It is not more than a half-hour trek from the popular destination of Namche Bazaar, so a lot of trekkers will also be making their way up to this hotel for a meal while enjoying the view of Mt.
 Everest (8848m) right in front of them.
 It is truly a unique experience to get to enjoy the view of such magnificent mountains from such lofty heights.

 Climate/Season/Best time to Travel